MaximeRobeyns/agnfinder/docs/source/inference.rst

 your model's constructor.
 Finally the ``trainmodel`` method can be called to run the training procedure.

-Note that models are automatically saved to disk after a training run.
+During training, models will save checkpoints after every epoch.
+This means that you can interrupt training at any time, and only lose the progress made during the current checkpoint.
+You can also later check for overfitting by loading the model state from an earlier point during training.

+The checkpoints are saved in a directory with the same name as the final model results; which is saved with an additional ``.py`` extension.
 If you are re-training an identical parametrised model, the code will first attempt to load an existing saved model before falling back to running the training procedure.

 The following is a full example, using the `SAN <san_inference.html>`_ model::